 Daniel Richard, popularly called “Rich” was once a Nigerian footballer.
 He did play at the highest level of the country’s league (The Nigeria Professional Football League) before relocating to the United Kingdom and then Germany.

-Since retiring from football, the father of three had vowed to ensure that his precious son (Jamal) live his failed dreams.
+Since retiring from football, the father of three had vowed to ensure that his precious son (Jamal) re-lived his failed dreams.

 I know Rich as someone who is extremely crazy about his son’s football.